 Step Four.
 Continue weaving until you’re ready to add another color.
 You can switch out the yarns by just tying one to the other and continuing weaving around bowl.

 Step Five.
 Once you’ve made it to the top, wrap a good amount of yarn around the top of the basket and secure with a few clothespins.
 Depending on the age of your child, you might have to help him with this step.

 Step Six.
 Begin working on the top by inserting a needle through the bottom until the loose yarn end is secure.
 Work the needle to the top and begin weaving around the edge, in and out of the circles at the top.

-And there you have it, an awesome little basket that your kids made with their own two hands!
-Depending on the size, these can either be made in a quick 15 minute session or longer if the basket is bigger.
+And there you have it, an awesome little basket that your whole family can enjoy making!
+Depending on the size, these can either be made in a quick 15-minute session or longer if the basket is bigger.
 Either way, they’ll be super proud of their creation!